Skip to content

 endpointPublic HTTPS URL for the MCP server.

-transportstreamable-http by default, or http-sse.
+transportstreamable-http (default) or http-sse.

 timeoutMsOptional request timeout, capped at 60 seconds.